 During the 2016 fishing season Amelia Angler aired two fishing shows including "Reel Time" with George Goetze and "Lunkerville" with Mike De Avila.
 "Reel Time" showcased large reds and high leaping tarpon!
 Lunkerville showcased both redfish and sea trout action with some 100-fish caught!
 Above first two photos.

-Fishing Report: Backwater fishing is excellent during the winter fishing season where large schools of redfish offer excellent light tackle fishing opportunities both with spin and fly fishing tackle.
+Fishing Report: Backwater fishing is excellent during the Spring fishing season where large schools of redfish offer excellent light tackle fishing opportunities both with spin and fly fishing tackle.
 Sea trout are also schooling during the winter fishing season as well.
 Black drum, bonnet head sharks, bluefish and flounder will also test your Winter fishing skills!
 Jetty and bay fishing is offering excellent "Bull" redfish action with giant redfish weighing to 50-pounds.
 Red drum measuring over the 27 -maximum Florida FWC measurements must be revived and released.
 Black drum are also running at the inlet and jetties along with a variety of sharks, whiting, bluefish and a rare cobia.

 Offshore fishing is producing excellent action for a variety of reef game fish including barracuda, gag grouper, black sea bass, trigger fish and the occasional king mackerel.
 Fishermen will also hook up to 5-30 pound red snapper which are a real treat to catch but currently must be released.